 - Due to stiffness having a 0.7 CC Count, you can have a total of 3 CC effects (not including Air/Down smash) before the CC immunity is applied

 - Knockdowns have a long duration (4 seconds) which means if you use it at the end of the combo and then there is only 1 second left until the 5-second CC immunity has ended

 - Always try to end your combo with the target on the ground, this means higher damage due to down attacks, and also a slower recovery if they survive

 - Grabs can go through frontal guards and super armor, so it’s good to memorize a few combos that start with a grab CC.

-(You can check our class guides for specific skill combos for your class)
+(You can check the class discords for specific skill combos for your class)